Selection mechanisms in front invasion: Linear marginal stability

 Utilizing the pointwise Green's function and the fact that $u_0(x)$ is compactly supported, the solution to (\ref{e:linc}) can be expressed via the inverse Laplace transform as

 where $\Gamma$ is a contour initially lying to the right of $\mathrm{spec}\,(\mathcal{L})$.
-However, Cauchy's integral theorem allows for the deformation of the inversion contour $\Gamma$ into the set $\mathrm{spec}\,(\mathcal{L})$ so long as singularities of $G_\lambda$ are avoided.
+However, { after swapping the order of integration,} Cauchy's integral theorem allows for the deformation of the inversion contour $\Gamma$ into the set $\mathrm{spec}\,(\mathcal{L})$ so long as singularities of $G_\lambda$ are avoided.
 Optimal exponential growth/decay bounds are obtained by determining how far the Laplace inversion contour can be deformed while avoiding these singularities.

 We therefore turn our attention to the location of singularities of the pointwise Green's function.
 The pointwise Green's function can be constructed as a solution of the system of ODEs

 with $\lambda$ initially lying to the right of $\mathrm{spec}\,(\mathcal{L})$.
 To obtain a general expression for $G_\lambda$ we find it convenient to express (\ref{eq:GlODE}) as a system of first order equations, setting $U=(u,\partial_\xi u,\ldots \partial_\xi^{2m-1}u)\in \C^{2mN}$, and solve for the Green's function for this first order equation via